geoserver/docker/README.md

 ## Running

-`docker run -it -e STABLE_EXTENSIONS='wps,csw' -p 8080:8080 geoserver:test`
+`docker run -it -e DOWNLOAD_EXTENSIONS='true' -e STABLE_EXTENSIONS='wps,csw' -p 8080:8080 geoserver:test`

 The extensions will be downloaded on startup of the image (before starting the tomcat).